Car Payment 101: Never Need an Auto Loan Again!

 Once the car loan is paid off, avoid the temptation to trade in your car for a newer version.
 Instead, take the money you used to devote to your car payments and stash that cash in a separate bank or investment account that is difficult to access.
 Each month, send another “car payment” to that bank account and watch the balance grow.

 By doing this, you’ll save a significant amount of money.
 For instance, if you took out a six-year, $20,000 car loan at 5.9 percent interest, you’d pay $3,797 in interest over the life of the loan.
-You could put that $3,797 in the bank instead!
+You could invest that $3,797 instead, with a company like Stash Invest, and earn interest instead of paying it!

 But what if my car breaks down or I get in an accident?
 You’re actually in a pretty good position if that happens.
-You’ll have money in savings that can pay for the car repair – and even pay for a rental car or ride-hailing service, if you need one.
+You’ll have money in savings that can pay for the repairs — and even pay for a rental car or ride-hailing service, if you need one.

 But what if someone makes fun of my old car?
 Shake it off.
 We’ve never had anyone make fun of our cars, even though they’re both older now.
 Yes, they have some dents and scratches, but a little bit of maintenance can keep your car looking great.
 In fact, you could pay someone to detail your car for cheap compared to the cost of a new car.
 My wife recently had her car detailed, which cost us $150, and her car almost looked like new afterward.
 That $150 was well worth it if it means avoiding purchasing a new car.